dcnieho/GlassesViewer/README.md

 # TODOs
 The below items could be considered to be implemented.
 Currently, none are planned to actually be executed.
-- user own json decoder function (or get from mathworks FEX), so we can support matlab version a little older than what i do currently.
+- use own json decoder function (or get from mathworks FEX), so we can support matlab version a little older than what i do currently.
 In terms of JSON parsing, we however currently already support R2015b.
 This old version is otherwise untested, and I am not interested in support even older versions.